 Is Pi a Rational or Irrational Number?

-Pi (π) is an irrational number because its decimal expansion is non-terminating and non-repeating.
+Pi (π) is an irrational number because it cannot be written as p/q where p and q are integers and q ≠ 0.
+Its decimal expansion is infinite and non-repeating.
 It starts 3.14159265358979… and never ends or forms a pattern, which means π cannot be written as a simple fraction p/q where p and q are integers and q ≠ 0; even though we use 22/7 or 3.14 as convenient approximations in school, they are not equal to π.
 Pi is a magical number that has puzzled mathematicians for centuries, and the answer to whether it can be expressed as a simple fraction is a definitive no, which is exactly what makes π irrational.
 In this guide you will learn what it means for a number to be rational or irrational, why pi (π) is irrational with clear reasoning about its decimal expansion, why 22/7 and 3.14 are only approximations and not equal to π, how the circle ratio (circumference ÷ diameter) leads to π, and common exam questions and how to answer them confidently.

 Table of Contents